 Each year we use an independent benchmarking service to ensure our Information Security capabilities evolve at the pace necessary to counteract the rapidly evolving threat environment and remain in sync with industry security practices and emerging best practices.
-Our Information Security policies, processes, and performance are also audited each year by independent external auditors as a part of our Sarbanes-Oxley compliance program.
+Our Information Security policies, processes, and performance are also audited each year by independent external auditors as a part of our Sarbanes-

-While our Board and management team sets the tone for our Information Security program, we understand that each of our team members plays a role in appropriately safeguarding the personal information of our customers, agents, and employees.
-All employees receive awareness training on Information Security throughout each year to help them maintain strong security practices.
+Oxley compliance program.
+We understand that each of our team members plays a role in appropriately safeguarding the personal information of our customers, agents, and employees.
+All employees receive annual awareness training on Information Security to help them maintain strong security practices.
 We also provide awareness materials and best practices to our independent agents.
-Consistent with our practice of operationalizing threat intelligence, the awareness program addresses the human aspects of emerging threats by training on topics like phishing, social engineering, and personal device updates.
-Furthermore, access to personal information is restricted to those team members who "need to know" and authorized team members when such information is a part of delivering the products and services requested.
+The awareness program addresses the human aspects of emerging threats by training on social engineering tactics such as phishing as well as on system and data protection.
+Furthermore, access to personal information is restricted to those team members who "need to know" when such information is a part of delivering the products and services requested.

-Third-party vendors who store or access consumer information are subject to a vetting and review process consistent with the amount of data held and operational resiliency requirements.
+Third-party vendors who store or access consumer information or access Company systems are subject to a vetting and review process consistent with the level of risk.
 This vetting is necessary to provide assurance that third parties comply with the stringent privacy and security requirements of the insurance industry.